Orpington (UK Parliament constituency): 2010–2024

+Summary

-The seat has changed a little in subsequent boundary reviews since 1945.
+The seat has changed a little in subsequent boundary reviews since 1955.
 For the 1997 general election the Ravensbourne seat which had emerged in the west by Bromley was divided between three constituencies which before then overshot the London Borough of Bromley, adding to Orpington the community of Biggin Hill.

+Current

+Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was defined as comprising the following wards of the London Borough of Bromley as they existed on 1 December 2020: